 Buena Vista Cafe, 2765 Hyde St/Beach St, Fisherman’s Wharf at the end of the Hyde-Powell cable car line - Well known for serving the first Irish coffee in the U.S. … and still the best.
 The Irish coffee & location are what make the difference.
 Good bar, fair food, nice setting though sometimes crowded.
 A good meeting spot where you can watch Irish coffees being made ten coffees at a time or have a pleasant chat with visiting tourists while you wait :).

-Reader Cafe, South end of Bldg C, Fort Mason Center, Marina Blvd & Laguna St This is a comfortable little coffee house run by the Friends of the SF Public Libary along with the adjacent Book Bay book store.
+Reader Cafe, South end of Bldg C, Fort Mason Center, Marina Blvd & Laguna St - The Marina – This is a comfortable little coffee house run by the Friends of the SF Public Library along with the adjacent Book Bay book store.
 They serve Blue Bottle coffee, local wines, and have free Wi-Fi.
 Enjoy yourself and support a good cause!